mlte-team/mlte/docs/docs/development.md

 $ make venv
 ```

 The other part of MLTE is the frontend and backend.
-These are used for the SDMT process, and visualing results from the IMT process.
+These are used for visualizing the results of the SDMT process and provide a user-friendly interface to create the [Negotiation Card](negotiation_card.md) .
 This can be setup as explained in the demo section by using the `demo/run_environment.sh` script.
 This will start `MLTE` as 3 docker containers with an RDBS based backend.
-The frontend will be available at `localhost:8000` and will include a sample model, version, and negotiation card.
+The frontend will be available at `localhost:8000` and will include a sample model, version, and [Negotiation Card](negotiation_card.md).

 ```bash
 cd demo && bash run_environment.sh